Are big brands evolving to support our teens?

 Some girls start their periods at a very young age which can be quite overwhelming and even embarrassing.
 Lil-Lets have created their own teen range which is perfect for breaking the stigma around periods.

 They’ve combined pretty packaging with pastel colours creating period starter kits with age in mind, making sure that the designs appeal to young girls and teens.
-The discreet design helps to put across the idea that periods don’t have to be scary and will allow young girls to carry products around without feeling embarrassed.
+The discreet design helps to put across the idea that periods don’t have to be scary and allow young girls to carry products around without feeling embarrassed.
 When it comes to the Lil-Lets teens’ pads, they have made them smaller and narrower to fit a young ladies body.
 They are also just as absorbent as adult products and are comfortable to wear.

 Who doesn’t love River Island?
 For their 30th birthday, the fashion has brought out adverts featuring a range of body types and abilities.
 In partnership with the anti-bullying charity, Ditch The Label, River Island launched its ‘Labels Are For Clothes’ campaign to encourage self-expression and reject stereotypes.
-Fashion is an important part of growing up and this is one of River Island’s most diverse campaigns to date using different people from different backgrounds including those with disabilities.
+Fashion is an important part of growing up, and this is one of River Island’s most diverse campaigns to date using different people from different backgrounds, including those with disabilities.

 Toiletries company Dove launched the Self-Esteem Project that has changed 40 million lives since 2004 through their educational programmes.
 Their research discovered that nine out of ten girls with low self-esteem put their own health at risk by not seeing doctors or missing out on meals – this is a startling and sad fact.

 Nike, in-keeping with Doritos, also supports causes that teens value.
 For example, their classic “Just Do It” campaign featured Colin Kaepernick, the American Footballer who started the “Take a Knee” protest against racial and social injustices by kneeling during the national anthem.
-Nike continued to show their support for sports stars who were standing up against racism with their newest campaign, featuring Raheem Sterling.
+Nike continued to show their support for sports stars standing up against racism with their newest campaign, featuring Raheem Sterling.
 This willingness to “speak out” in defence of equality is of great importance to teenagers in particular, who have a greater appreciation not only for what a brand sells, but what it stands for.